OpenStack Ansible with OpenVSwitch

 neutron_provider_networks:

-Step 4: Configure Host Networking
+Step 4: Configure Host Networking in openstack_user_config.yml

-Edit /etc/openstack_deploy/openstack_user_config.yml to define networks:
+Edit /etc/openstack_deploy/openstack_user_config.yml to define bridge mappings and interface bindings:

 cidr_networks: